Joint Injections & PRP

 Are joint injections painful?

-Joint injections can cause some mild discomfort, but they resolve significantly more pain than they cause.
-To make the procedure as comfortable as possible for you, Dr. Nabelsi applies a topical anesthetic to your skin before the injection.
+Joint injections can cause some mild temoporary local discomfort during the procedure.
+To make the procedure as comfortable as possible, Dr. Nabelsi applies a topical anesthetic to your skin before the injection.
 Some joint injections also have some mild anesthetic within them to minimize initial discomfort.

 Call Sameh Nabelsi, MD, or schedule an appointment online to see if joint injections can alleviate your pain today.